MicrosoftDocs/globalization/globalization/keyboards/kbdazel.md

 ---
-title: Azeri Latin Keyboard
+title: Azerbaijani Latin Keyboard
-description: An interactive representation of the Windows Azeri Latin keyboard.
+description: An interactive representation of the Windows Azerbaijani Latin keyboard.
 To see different keyboard states, click or move the mouse over the state keys. ms.date: 04/26/2021 ms.topic: ui-reference
 author: jowilco
 ---

-# Azeri Latin Keyboard
+# Azerbaijani Latin Keyboard

+KLID: 0000042C

 To see different keyboard states, move the mouse over state keys such as **Shift**, **Caps** or **AltGr**.
 You can also lock or unlock those keys by clicking them.